nlenno1/nick-lennon-drummer-ms1/README.md

 * Why take Up Drumming - A section to inform the user about the many positive aspects to learning how to play the drums
 * Endorses Section - A section to inform the user about what products the client uses therefore encouraging the potential student or fellow musician to use the same product which could lead to opening avenues for company collaborations
 * Contact page - A new page with several contact options
+* Mailing server - For the mailing list sign up and subscription to newsletter
+* Online store - To give the client the ability to sell merchandise and music directly to the user

 [Back to top](#nick-lennon---drummer)